ackleymi/MAStockGraph/README.md

 ## Customization

 `MAStockGraph` is very customizable.
-The `MAFinance.h` class handles all the Yahoo!
+The `MAFinance` class handles all the Yahoo!
 Finance interactions and `MAStockGraph` handles all the charting.

 ### Customizing Stock Graph